 Ferdinand VII reigned in 1808 for less than two months.
 And again in 1814.
-The study completed in 1988 identified that his portrait appeared on only twelve Holey Dollars.
+The study completed in 1988 identified that his portrait appeared on only thirteen Holey Dollars.

 And if you are doing the math on the numbers quoted above, yes it does total 176.
 And the missing coin?
 The Hannibal Head Holey Dollar featuring the imaginary portrait of the Spanish monarch, sold by Coinworks in August 2018 for $500,000.

 Given that the above data was compiled in 1988, it stands to reason that several examples must have been discovered over the last thirty years.
 And that is indeed the case.
 According to our research, the list of 177 privately owned Holey Dollars can now be updated to 194, with the addition of seventeen recently discovered examples.
 The monarch's portrait, legend and date depicted on the newly discovered Holey dollars are summarised below.

 Two Holey Dollars have emerged with the portrait of Charles III, one dated 1789 and struck at the Lima Mint.
 And the second dated 1790 and struck at the Mexico Mint.
 Given that Charles III died in 1788, these two Holey Dollars have a serious importance.

 Fourteen Holey Dollars have emerged dated 1791, 1792, 1793, 1794 (2), 1798 (2), 1799, 1800, 1805 (2), 1806 (2) and 1808.
 Of those only one relates to the Potosi Mint, four to Lima and the balance were produced at the the Mexico Mint.